nattuggla/flash-sugar/XML Based/README.markdown

 * Compilation using Flex 3 SDK, Flash CS3/CS4
 * Support for Flash and Flex stynaxes

-## NEW!
+(Maybe removed in future)

-* Documentation window added.
+* Documentation window.
 Actions -> AS3 -> Documentation or cmd + shift + d
-* Fixed compilation support.
+* Compilation support.
 Actions -> AS3 -> Build or cmd + enter
-* Now You can choose the compiler you want to use after the compiler window launches.
+* Can choose the compiler you want to use after the compiler window launches.

 ## Instructions